Strategies for Leadership – Learning to have real impact

 Taina Mäkijärvi is First Vice President at Nordea, the largest financial services group in Northern Europe.
 Taina is based in Finland.

-Taina discussed her experience in the program with IMD.
+Taina discussed her experience in the women in leadership program with IMD.

 IMD: Why did you consider a female only program like Strategies for Leadership?

 Taina Mäkijärvi: I was at a point in my career where I was looking for further development.
 I was facing a change in my organization and I wanted to decide what to do with my future.
 I had been to another European business school in the past but the participants were mostly men and that tended to encourage people splitting off into groups based on whether they were male or female.
 The approach in Strategies for Leadership was very interesting and provided a level playing field for participation.
 I was curious to find out what difference would it make.

 What is your impression of IMD?

 I find it to be very professional.
 The school has great professors.
 The women leadership program content is planned in a very interesting way and the issues we worked on were very concrete and applicable to real world situations.
 It was really a positive experience and a positive atmosphere.
 The diversity of participants, particularly the age-span–mixing young and very senior from different industries–was enjoyable and enlightening.